NJBLAGA/NathanBlaga_T2A2/README.md

 **Line_item:**

   The Line_item model defines relationship in which a line_item belongs particular listing and a particular cart.
-If a line_item is currently housing one item(listing) it cannot house another, instead another line_item is created to house the new listing.
+If a line_item is currently housing one item listing) it cannot house another, instead another line_item is created to house the new listing.
 Likewise once a line_item is created for a cart, it is unique for that cart_id and cannot be placed within another cart.
-Once agian a new line_item would need to be created and place within that new cart.
+A new line_item would need to be created and place within that new cart.

   ```r
   belongs_to :listing